gorenje/backend/docs/development.md

     rake docker:images:build
     eval $(cat .env) ; docker-compose -f docker-compose/website.yaml up

-Don't worry about the docker rebuild, it only rebuilds what has changed, i.e. is super quick.
+Don't worry about the docker rebuild, it only rebuilds what has changed.
 Also starting up the service is also quick.

 #### Take aways